 The Gaelic name used by the Haherny family in ancient Ireland was O hAthairne, which is possibly derived from the word athardha, which means paternal.

 The surname Haherny was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from very ancient times.

 Early History of the Haherny family

-Another 147 words (10 lines of text) are included under the topic Early Haherny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haherny research.
+Another 74 words (5 lines of text) are included under the topic Early Haherny History in all our PDF Extended History products and printed products wherever possible.

 Haherny Spelling Variations

 The spelling of names in Ireland during the Middle Ages was rarely consistent.
 This inconsistency was due to the scribes and church officials' attempts to record orally defined names in writing.
 The common practice of recording names as they sounded resulted in spelling variations such as Harney, Hartney, O'Harney, Hartney, Harnedy, Harnet, Harnett, Hartnet, Hartnett, Haherny and many more.

 Early Notables of the Haherny family (pre 1700)